hipaa compliant forms

 Healthcare organizations often handle HIPAA-protected data in their web forms and other data collection methods.
 For instance, online patient registration forms collect demographic information and medical history, requiring safeguards to keep data confidential.
 The data protected by HIPAA is called protected health information (PHI) or electronic protected health information (ePHI).

-What Qualifies as PHI?
+What qualifies as PHI?

 PHI includes any information identifying an individual and relating to their health status, healthcare services received, or payment for healthcare.
 For example, an online appointment scheduling system collecting patient names, contact information, and appointment dates qualifies as PHI.